What do you mean by a Kidney Transplant?

 The cost of the kidney transplant surgery package starts from $13,000.
 The cost may vary depending on numerous factors, such as the age of the patient, pre existing condition, services offered, type of hospital, etc. The cost of kidney transplant is more when availed directly at a hospital.
 This is because huge discounts are offered on packages.

-- Complimentary Stay for Patient in a Hotel for 25 Nights
+- Complimentary Stay for Patient, Donor, and 1 Attendant in a Hotel for 15 Nights

 - Free Room Upgrade from Economy to Private